 Yes, after conversion to CNG the vehicle can run on petrol whenever desired simply by flicking a switch on the dashboard.

-The cost of converting a vehicle to CNG depends on the type of your vehicle and CNG kit.
+The cost of converting a vehicle to CNG depends on the type of vehicle and CNG kit.
 Presently, the cost of conversion ranges between Rs.
 25,000 to Rs.
 50,000 (approximately).

 Yes, the fuel bill on the basis of average running of vehicle reduces substantially when compared to other conventional fuels.
 Price of CNG is lesser than other fuels and also it enhances the mileage of your vehicle, making it the most economical fuel.